codesniper99/HackMSIT2019/README.md

 Team Name: Entrepre-Neural

-Team Leader: Our team Leader Abhinav Vadhera suffered an accident and fractured his team, in his place Vaibhav Sharma has joined.
+Team Leader: Our team Leader Abhinav Vadhera suffered an accident and fractured his thumb, in his place Vaibhav Sharma has joined.
 I hope this will cause no problem and that we will be judged on idea value.

 Team Members: